freelawproject/courtlistener/DEVELOPING.md

 But usually you won't need to look at these logs.

+Logs in production are currently only available to a few people, but once we move to Kubernetes, they'll be available to all.

 ## How Settings Work in CourtListener

 CourtListener has two kinds of settings: Those that can and should be adjusted by end users and those that are the same for everybody.
 Ones that can be adjusted have sane, safe defaults that can be overridden by environment variables.
 Ones that should not be overridden are simply hardcoded until somebody makes the case that they should be adjustable.

-For developers (it's different in prod), adjustable settings are configured via a file located at `cl/env.dev`.
+For developers (it's different in prod), adjustable settings are configured via a file located at `.env.dev`.
 Variables set in that file are picked up via the docker compose file or a kubernetes manifest, which passes them to the docker image running your code.
-Finally, our django code uses [environ][env] to pick up and use those variables.
+Finally, our django code uses [django-environ][env] to pick up and use those variables.

 All defaults — for adjustable and fixed settings alike — can be found in the `cl/settings` directory, where they are organized into a few categories of settings (third-party vs. first-party, django, and misc).